 You likely already have a pretty good idea of the power of social media in ecommerce.
 It’s able to connect brands and consumers in a way that just wasn’t possible in the past.

-However, the strength of content shared by personal accounts shouldn’t be underestimated.
+However, it's best not to underestimate the strength of content shared by personal accounts.
 These profiles are real vectors of traffic and purchases for brands, and they should be considered as central to your communication plan.

 HubSpot tells us that 92% of prospects trust the content published by a person over a brand’s post.
 In addition, 4 out of 5 consumers buy items that are recommended to them.